 A detailed history may help determine the cause of the brachial plexopathy.
 Age and sex are important, because some brachial plexus problems are more common in certain groups.
 For example, young men more often have inflammatory or post-viral brachial plexus disease called Parsonage-Turner syndrome.

 Tests that may be done to diagnose this condition may include:

 - Chest x-ray

 - Electromyography (EMG) to check the muscles and nerves that control the muscles

 - MRI of the head, neck, and shoulder

 Treatment is aimed at correcting the underlying cause and allowing you to use your hand and arm as much as possible.
-In some cases, no treatment is required and recovery happens on its own.
+In some cases, no treatment is needed and the problem gets better on its own.

-- Physical therapy may be recommended for some people to help maintain muscle strength.
+- Physical therapy to help maintain muscle strength.

 - Deformity of the hand or arm, mild to severe, which can lead to contractures